 Eligibility

-To be eligible for AMP-PF support, music ensembles must:
+To be eligible for AMP-PF support, a music ensemble must:

 • be a registered not-for-profit corporation or charitable institution in their home country;